cecilelepape/cmis-couchbase/readme.md

-This project is a simple demo to show how to build Content Management system flexible and scalable using Couchbase as the repository for metadata.
+This project is a simple demo to show how to build a Content Management system flexible and scalable using Couchbase as the repository for metadata.
 For more information check on http://cecilelepape.blogspot.fr/2015/09/flexible-and-scalable-content.html

 The main folder of this project is chemistry-opencmis-server-couchbase.
 It contains all the CMIS implementation of a server using Couchbase to store metadata, and either local storage or AWS S3 storage.